briceicle/capstone/README.md

 # Project 5: Capstone
-Using the "SVM-KNN" technique to recognize handwritten digits.
+Using the "SVM-KNN" technique to recognize images of handwritten digits.

 ### Source Code
 - `/data` - folder containing the dataset